 I had a show scheduled in McMurdo Saturday night, so although I missed practice Friday night it wouldn't be the end of the world and all would go just fine.
 But alas, we woke up Saturday to snow on the ground and the news that McMurdo was getting it even worse.
 So no flight Saturday, the show would be missed, and since helicopters only fly on Sunday in emergencies, Marci and I were there until Monday at minimum.
 That was a bit of a sour moment for me, truth be told: missing the show, two more nights in the same small camp with just the two of us, no power and my phone was dead so no more pictures or music, and I'd be wearing the same clothes for a good 4 days.
 But our luck changed when the field camp staff that had been at Fryxell our first day invited us to Lake Hoare for the next two nights.
 Marci had prepared to convince me to make the trek, but I was already in.

 Lake Hoare is, in many respects, the "main" field camp of the Dry Valleys and was a two hour hike across Lake Fryxell, around the toe of Canada Glacier, and across a portion of Lake Hoare.
 Beth had been the Lake Hoare camp manager all season and was a top notch host, Robin was there helping Beth close down, and Phil and Haley had been closing down Lake Bonney so they hiked over to Hoare for the weekend as well.
-Our six-person crew cooked and cleaned and prepped the camp for winter together (although I was the least helpful person there, being completely to the field).
+Our six-person crew cooked and cleaned and prepped the camp for winter together (although I was the least helpful person there, being completely new to the field).
 They had phones and power and internet (!) and a guitar and rocket toilets and a tent for me and gorgeous views of Canada Glacier and the mountains.

 I was still working on my sleep transition, so I was first to bed and first to rise both days, but it allowed the two-day ritual of walking from my tent to the main hut, fixing a cup of coffee and sitting on the front stoop until everyone else woke up.
 It was glorious; the scenery was new to me and more beautiful than McMurdo, there were 6 people sharing the space instead of 900, and I forgot all about missing my show while watching the sun shine off the glacier and the dust give shape to the wind as it whisked across the Lake.